Jeremia 39:7

 Context

-This verse from Jeremiah Chapter 39 connects to 9 cross-references.
+This verse from Jeremia Chapter 39 connects to 9 cross-references.
 Jerusalem falls to Nebuchadnezzar after an eighteen-month siege.
 Zedekiah flees, is captured, sees his sons killed, and has his eyes put out before being taken to Babylon.
 Jeremiah is given to Gedaliah.
 Ebed-melech the Ethiopian receives a personal word of …

 Andere Übersetzungen